 Expand resources to see methods.
 Click GET.
 Try It appears.

 The user information in the

 Click the GET tab for the

 /userbyidresource.
 Click Try it.

-Check Show Optional Parameters, and accept the default query parameter ID = 3.
+Check Show Optional Parameters, and enter a query parameter ID = 3.
 Click Send.

 The user information appears for the user having an ID 3.

 Turn off the mocking service before publishing to Exchange.